zengzzzzz/golang-trending-archive/README.md

 * 【2023-10-08】[guibacellar / TEx](https://github.com/guibacellar/TEx) - Telegram Monitor
 ## Javascript

+* 【2023-10-31】[usebruno / bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing Api's (lightweight alternative to postman/insomnia)
+* 【2023-10-31】[BlueWallet / BlueWallet](https://github.com/BlueWallet/BlueWallet) - Bitcoin wallet for iOS & Android.
+Built with React Native
+* 【2023-10-31】[Asabeneh / 30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
+This challenge may take more than 100 days, please just follow your own pace.
+These videos may help too: https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw
+* 【2023-10-31】[DarkMakerofc / QUEEN-ELISA-MD](https://github.com/DarkMakerofc/QUEEN-ELISA-MD) - Queen Elisa Whatsapp is, It is a Project that can be called as a Whatsapp 3rd Party Application which you can get at a very good Bot Expirience
+* 【2023-10-31】[be5invis / Iosevka](https://github.com/be5invis/Iosevka) - Versatile typeface for code, from code.
 * 【2023-10-30】[marktext / marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.
 * 【2023-10-30】[adrianhajdin / project_3D_developer_portfolio](https://github.com/adrianhajdin/project_3D_developer_portfolio) - The most impressive websites in the world use 3D graphics and animations to bring their content to life.
 Learn how to build your own ThreeJS 3D Developer Portfolio today!
 * 【2023-10-30】[modood / Administrative-divisions-of-China](https://github.com/modood/Administrative-divisions-of-China) - 中华人民共和国行政区划：省级（省份）、 地级（城市）、 县级（区县）、 乡级（乡镇街道）、 村级（村委会居委会） ，中国省市区镇村二级三级四级五级联动地址数据。